 By John Sanidopoulos

 One of the most moving and beloved of Orthodox hymns are the Lamentations of Holy Saturday, usually chanted in churches on Great Friday evening before the Epitaphios.
 They are didactic and embody the joyful-sorrow of the solemn yet hopeful day.
-It is primarily a lamentation of the Mother of God, who stood at the foot of the Cross of her Son, as well as a lamentation of all Creation, for having crucified its Creator.
+It is primarily a lamentation of the Mother of God, who stood at the foot of the Cross of her Son, as well as a lamentation of all Creation, for mankind having crucified its Creator.
 In it are analyzed the Death, Burial and Descent into Hades of our Lord, God and Savior Jesus Christ.

-Specifically, the Lamentations are part of the Matins service for Holy Saturday, often called Praises (Eγκώμια) or Megalynaria (Mεγαλυνάρια), consisting of a long series of hymns, or troparia, divided into three stanzas, with each hymn introduced by a verse from Psalm 118 in the Septuagint.
+Specifically, the Lamentations are part of the Matins service for Holy Saturday, often called Encomiums (Eγκώμια) or Megalynaria (Mεγαλυνάρια), consisting of a long series of hymns, or troparia, divided into three stanzas, with each hymn introduced by a verse from Psalm 118 in the Septuagint.
 These funerary hymns are chanted in two tones which are known for being among the most solemn and triumphant.
 The Psalm itself is the longest in the Book of Psalms and divided into three stanzas, and in monastic rubrics is usually chanted during the Matins of every Saturday as well as every Funeral service.
 It is popularly known as the Amomos (Undefiled) Psalm, which comes from one of the first Greek words of the Psalm, "Blessed are the undefiled in the way, who walk in the Law of the Lord."
 Today most churches abolish the verses from the Psalm and only chant the troparia sequentially.

 Yet who wrote this most beloved of hymns?